lidofinance/docs/docs/guides/steth-integration-guide.md

 wstETH is an ERC20 token that represents the account's share of the stETH total supply (stETH token wrapper with static balances).
 For wstETH, 1 wei in [shares](#steth-internals-share-mechanics) equals to 1 wei in balance.
 The wstETH balance can only be changed upon transfers, minting, and burning. wstETH balance does not rebase, wstETH's price denominated in stETH changes instead.
 At any given time, anyone holding wstETH can convert any amount of it to stETH at a fixed rate, and vice versa.
 The rate is the same for everyone at any given moment.
 Normally, the rate gets updated once a day, when stETH undergoes a rebase.
 The current rate can be obtained by calling `wstETH.stEthPerToken()`

+### Wrap & Unwrap

+When wrapping stETH to wstETH, the desired amount of stETH is being locked on the WstETH contract balance, and the wstETH is being minted according to the [shares bookeeping](#bookkeeping-shares) formula.

+When unwrapping, wstETH gets burnt and the corresponding amount of stETH gets unlocked.

+Thus, amount of stETH unlocked when unwrapping is different from what has been initially wrapped (given a rebase happened between wrapping and unwrapping stETH).

 #### wstETH shortcut